topperal/numerical-methods-task-1/README.md

 # numerical-methods-tasks
-Solve task №1, №2 & №3 from class "The numerical methods"
+Solve task №1, №2 & №3 from class "The numerical methods" with rus comments